jennasalau/Rithm/README.md

 # Rithm

-A modern modular JavaScript utility library
+A modular JavaScript utility library written in es6.